 - Natural, breathable materials keep feet fresher.

 - Try to choose shoes when your feet are at their worst.
-If they fit then, they should also be comfortable when your feet are in better condition.
+If they fit in this condition, they should also be comfortable when your feet are in better condition.

 - Slippers may be comfortable but they provide very little support so are not generally not recommended.